HORSEBACK RIDING

 • 5 Lakes Loop – 8 hours

 Call Drakesbad directly at 866-999-0914 to make reservations.
-We suggest planning a day in the SE corner of Lassen Park.
+We suggest planning a day in the southeast corner of Lassen Park.
 Depending on the time and length of your ride, you may want to have lunch or dinner and enjoy the hot spring mineral pool.
-Take a hike to one of the locations if you are not riding.
-Remember that the last 3 miles into Drakesbad is on dirt road.
+If you are not riding, take a hike to one of the locations.
+Remember that the last three miles into Drakesbad are on a dirt road.

 BIKING